 Imagine the ability to deliver segmented marketing campaigns based on the shopping habits of individual consumers; in the store at the most crucial moment in a consumer’s shopper journey – direct to their mobile phone.
 Better yet, the campaign is backed by real-time data of their shopping habits; dwell time, conversion, zone affinity and loyalty rates.

-Data from Wi-Fi, POS, Foot Counters and other sources is making this possible and it can all be ingested and measured accurately in one platform, providing companies with a true ROI.
+Data from WiFi, POS, Footfall Counters and other sources is making this possible and it can all be ingested and measured accurately in one venue analytics platform, providing companies with a true ROI.
 Creating learnings, improving conversion and importantly, revenue – this is what can be achieved with big data.

 In order to compete against Amazon Go, bricks and mortar retailers need to embrace innovation and look to ways that big data can help revolutionise their service offering.
 History has shown that a lack of innovation is a catalyst for failure.